-Sexual violence can have lasting impacts on individuals and communities.
+Sexual assault and violence can have lasting impacts on individuals and communities.
 Here are five things everyone should know about sexual assault.

 1. Sexual assault can happen to anyone

 It’s important to know that sexual assault can happen to anyone, regardless of age, race, gender identity or sexual orientation.
-However, it disproportionately affects women, bisexual and transgender people, and young adults.
+However, it disproportionately affects women, people who identify as bisexual or transgender and young adults.

 2. Consent is key

-People often think that consent is something that you "get" or "give" in a sexual situation.
-Consent is more of an agreement that people arrive at together.
+People often think that consent is something that you ‘give’ or ‘get’ in a sexual situation.
+However, consent is more of an agreement that people arrive at together.
 Consent can include words or actions that create mutual understanding, clear willingness and acceptance of the conditions of any sexual activity.

 Consent must be established before people engage in any sexual activity.
 This gives us the opportunity to set personal boundaries and limits and understand the boundaries of others.